Preparing for a Disability Inclusion Profile meeting – roles and responsibilities

 Facilitators

-Prior to the meeting, the facilitator will familiarise themselves with the information they have about the student and the school to build a preliminary understanding of the student’s needs and adjustments required to enable participation in their education.
+Prior to the meeting, the facilitator will familiarise themselves with the core pieces of supporting information they have about the student and the school, to build a preliminary understanding of the student’s needs and adjustments required to enable participation in their education.
+The facilitator will use their professional judgement to identify any other documents that could be reviewed ahead of the profile meeting.